Table of Contents

 The Vulnerability of 2FA to OTP Bot Attacks

 2FA is one of the most widely used security measures to prevent account takeovers, and for good reason.
 Requiring 2 forms of authentication does, in fact, effectively mitigate the risks of cyberattacks.
 However, it is not immune to sophisticated attacks.
 As 2FA’s popularity has increased, criminals and hackers have redoubled their efforts to find new ways to break through its defenses.
 They have exposed a major flaw within the armor of 2FA; this digital security measure relies on a single point of failure.
-If the attacker can obtain the OTP, they can use the code to take over the account
+If the attacker can obtain the OTP, they can use the code to take over the account.

 How Sift Prevents ATOs